Continuous Limits for Constrained Ensemble Kalman Filter: Ensemble Kalman filter for constrained problems

 \subsubsection{A Game Theory viewpoint and existence results}

-Proposition~\ref{th:optimality} is stated for a fixed ensemble $j$ at a fixed iteration $n$, by assuming that the other ensembles play a role of parameters in the optimization problem.
+Proposition~\ref{th:optimality} is stated for a fixed ensemble member $j$ at a fixed iteration $n$, by assuming that the other ensembles play a role of parameters in the optimization problem.
 This is closely related to the fact that problem~\eqref{eq:constrainedProblem} can be seen from a game theoretic point of view.
-In fact, if we interpret each ensemble $j \in \{ 1,\dots,J \}$ as a player which chooses a control variable $\vec{v}^{j,n+1}$ in his set of feasible controls given by the constraint $\tilde{\mathcal{A}}(\vec{v}^{j,n+1})=\vec{0}$ while seeking to minimize his payoff function $\mathcal{J}^{j,n}$ which depends, via the covariance matrix $\vec{C}^{n+1}$, on all other players' controls $\vec{v}^{-j,n+1}$.
+In fact, if we interpret each ensemble member $j \in \{ 1,\dots,J \}$ as a player which chooses a control variable $\vec{v}^{j,n+1}$ in its set of feasible controls given by the constraint $\tilde{\mathcal{A}}(\vec{v}^{j,n+1})=\vec{0}$ while seeking to minimize its payoff function $\mathcal{J}^{j,n}$ which depends, via the covariance matrix $\vec{C}^{n+1}$, on all other players' controls at iteration $n$, i.e.~$\vec{v}^{-j,n}$, cf.~Remark~\ref{rm:indexCNotation}.
 Here, we indicate $\vec{v}^{-j,n+1} = \{ \vec{v}^{k,n+1} : k=1,\dots,J, \ k\neq j \}$.
 Observe that each player has no knowledge on the strategy adopted by other players.
 Moreover, we notice that we are in presence of a repeated game.

 In a non--cooperative and simultaneous game, we recall that $\{ \vec{v}^{j,n+1} : j=1,\dots,J \}$ represents a Nash equilibrium if for every $\vec{v}$ satisfying the constraint one has $\mathcal{J}^{j,n}(\vec{v},\vec{v}^{-j,n+1}) \geq \mathcal{J}^{j,n}(\vec{v}^{j,n+1},\vec{v}^{-j,n+1})$, for $j=1,\dots,J$.